I Got A Copper Bob Inspired By "The Queen's Gambit" & I Look Like Completely Different

 Advertisement

-After a few glosses, Hartleben's color was complete, and Ray finished her haircut by adding textured bangs for a "punkish" effect that left her almost unrecognizable.
+After a few glosses, Hartleben's colour was complete, and Ray finished her haircut by adding textured bangs for a "punkish" effect that left her almost unrecognisable.
 Click play to see her full transformation.